-The Health Resources and Services Administration (HRSA) is accepting applications for the fiscal year (FY) 2021 Ending the HIV Epidemic - Primary Care HIV Prevention (PCHP) funding opportunity under the Health Center Program.
-The purpose of PCHP is to expand HIV prevention services that decrease the risk of HIV transmission in geographic locations identified by Ending the HIV Epidemic: A Plan for America.
-This FY 2021 funding will make available HIV prevention investments to Health Center Program operational (H80) grant award recipients located in Ending the HIV Epidemic: A Plan for America geographic locations that did not receive FY 2020 PCHP funding.
+The Health Resources and Services Administration (HRSA) is accepting applications for the fiscal year (FY) 2022 Ending the HIV Epidemic - Primary Care HIV Prevention (PCHP) funding opportunity under the Health Center Program.
+The purpose of PCHP is to expand HIV prevention services that decrease the risk of HIV transmission in underserved communities in support of Ending the HIV Epidemic in the U.S..
+This FY 2022 funding will make available HIV prevention investments to Health Center Program operational (H80) grant award recipients located in the Ending the HIV Epidemic in the U.S. geographic locations that did not receive an FY 2020 or FY 2021 PCHP award.